posture

 When posture is symmetrical, movement is easier and a person is more attractive to others and their voice is more melodious and attractive.

 Symmetry of facial expression reflects the difference between emotions in the right and left side of the brain.
-This finds its way into the rest of the body.
-Symmetry of gait can be seen in the evenness of wear on the shoe soles.
+This is mirrored in the rest of the body.